 Digital dexterity is not a competency in itself, then, but rather, as Gartner has it: “A set of beliefs, mindsets, and behaviors that help ... deliver faster and more valuable outcomes from digital initiatives.”

+What are the key skills people should have for an organization to be digitally adaptive?
 The essential quality of digitally dexterous employees is that they are adaptive.
 Being able to use, think about, and organize digital technologies in innovative and advantageous ways is great — but a genuinely adaptive employee is the one who adopts these solutions into their everyday routine.

 How to develop digital dexterity in your organization